urbien/vortexhealing/README.md

 An app to help students with the study and practice (let's discuss what this app could do).

 # General VortexHealing awareness program
-- Interviews on Youtube with teachers, and some students that can tell an interesting story
+- Youtube interviews with teachers, like Ric did with Awareness Explorers
+- Youtube interviews with students, like Daisy did in 2022.
+I heard some pretty juicy and entrancing stories from VortexHealing students, which I found inspiring for myself, and may inspire others.
+I know these things work, as I also shared my VortexHealing and Path stories with others, and even though some were higher-level students or at least were doing VortexHealing for much longer than I did, they were encouraged to try some new things and intensify their own practice.
 - Do a TED talk.
 This can be done both by teachers and students.
-- Do a Google Talk like mindfulness guys did
+- Do a Google Talk like the mindfulness guys did, which opened it up to a completely new audience.
-- Do conversations with people who attract deep thinkers like Uval Harari, Sam Harris
+- Do recorded conversations with people who attract deep thinkers like Uval Harari, Sam Harris
-- Present at the Singularity Conference
+- Present at the Singularity Conference.
+This could bring completely new group of people into VortexHealing.
-- Work with the astronauts who are preparing for a long stay at the space station, Lunar base, and for the Mars mission
+- Work with the astronauts who are preparing for a long stay at the space station, Lunar base, and for the Mars mission.
+These extreme situations expose inner unresolved issues.
+It was well depicted in the show For All Mankind.